Bobo brand: Etymology

 The term Bobo is a contraction for bourgeois-bohème.
 Bourgeois, from Late Latin "burgus" which means "castle" (in medieval Latin ‘fortified town’), means "belonging to the middle class".
 Bohème, derived from the French word Bohême is a compound of Proto-Germanic *haimaz ("home") and Boio- ‘the Boii’, the Celtic tribe previously inhabiting the area.
 It refers to a person with financial means and liberal, left-wing political views, with musical, artistic, literary or spiritual pursuits and a Parisian attitude.

 History and sociology

-The term "bobo" was coined by David Brooks in his book Bobos in Paradise (2000).
+The term "bobo" was sourced in the mid 1970s, before David Brooks in his book Bobos in Paradise (2000).
 This identifies the rich progressives living in Greenwich Village in New York as a contraction of "bourgeois bohemian".
 The expression was used to refer to a particular French socio-economic group.

 The Swinging Sixties witnessed disputes between middle-class culture and the counterculture, or in Bourdieu's view the higher status group and the lower status group.
 The creation of a third class put an end to this cultural war: the bourgeois bohemians or Bobos emerged.
 Among them, there were highly educated folk who had one foot in the bohemian world of creativity and another foot in the bourgeois realm of ambition and worldly success.